 If you’ve read some of my other dating site reviews, you might notice these scores are identical to a few others.
 That’s because this site is identical to several other fake dating sites.

-Just like those identical sites, my recommendation here is to avoid them at all costs.
-The second this site loaded I knew exactly what I was in for (spoiler: We didn’t bother paying for a premium account here).
+Just like those identical sites, my recommendation here is to avoid Be Naughty at all costs.
+The second this site loaded I knew exactly what I was in for: fake profiles, fake messages, and a lot of wasted time.

 Along with a misleading footer link you can find below, these sites also proudly state they’re part of Together Networks Limited.